j03m/trafficcone/README.md

 ===
 Examples:
+### Running the samples
+This document is still a bit immature, but Traffic Cone comes with a set of sample that should help to illustrate some of the concepts below.
+They're webserver agnostic, but most of our testing has been with Nodejs using the Express framework.
+To run the sample, you essentially want to modify  public/tccore/NotConstants.js (because they're not) and change your DOMAIN_PREFIX value to your webserver of choice and place everything under public so that it is available via that path.
+If you have nodejs installed and want to get up and running quickly you can modify DOMAIN_PREFIX to http://localhost:8089/ and then install expressjs and then run node webserver.js from the root trafficcone directory.
+From there all examples will be available via http://localhost:8089/examples/FILENAMEHERE.html

 ### Create a simple 2D world with 2D sprites
 The supporting example for this section can be found in public/examples/2D/2D.html.
 This example rips some art assets from Street Fighter 3 and shows you how to wire them together easily with some basic collision detection.